 I couldn't believe my ears when Jean-Marc, packing for his business trip, mentioned: "I'm not taking my sacoche with me."

 Vraiment?
 My husband might as well have decided to leave an appendage behind--son bras droit, for example, the one he uses to lift his wine glass.
 That is how vital his trusty, takes-with-him everywhere sacoche is to him.

-Mr. Sacks cruising the island of Cres.
-Just kidding, Jean-Marc would never put Mr. Sacks in this predicament (water, not vacationing in Croatia).
+Mr. Sacks cruising the island of Cres, in Croatia.
+Just kidding, Jean-Marc would never put Mr. Sacks in this predicament (water).
 This brings me to the next point...

 Regularly I am asked to hold on to Mr. Sacks while my husband sprints off to use a public restroom or when (as pictured above) he is practicing a sport.
 "Tu peux prendre ma sacoche?"
 He asks.
 And I always grumble, not wanting to hold the heavy "third wheel".
 Apart from tractor wrenches, he even keeps wine bottles (for his tastings) in there...

-What do you think: man purse?
-Jean-Marc purchased it in une maroquinerie in Draguignan, years and years ago.
+Me, babysitting Mr. Sacks in Malta in 2017.
+Jean-Marc purchased the leather bag in une maroquinerie in Draguignan, years and years ago.
 It was love at first sight.